 How does CBD oil vape make you feel?

 Vaping CBD is one of the most popular ways that people like to ingest CBD.
-Those that regularly vape CBD have reported that they feel more relaxed, less anxious and their levels of pain drop significantly.
+Those that regularly vape CBD have reported that they feel more relaxed.
 One of the main reasons that people decide to vape their CBD is the speed of the onset of its effects.